Wood Fired Pizza Oven

 A Gas pizza oven gives you almost the same flavor as a wood fired pizza oven, with less effort and less hassle.

-Are you concerned your customers will not understand the dark brown pizzas that comes from a wood-fired oven, or will not see the point of a wood-fired oven?
+Are you concerned your customers will not understand the dark brown pizzas that come from a wood-fired oven, or will not see the point of a wood fired oven?

-It is easier to make a consistently good product with a gas pizza oven, and oven management puts much less pressure on the experience and skill of your cooking staff.
+It is easier to make a consistently good product with a gas pizza oven, and the simpler oven management reduces the pressure on the experience and skill of your cooking staff.

-Our gas pizza ovens are made with the same designs and care as our wood-fired ovens, with a little more modern convenience.
+Our gas pizza ovens are made with the same designs and care as our wood fired ovens, just with a little more modern convenience.

-A gas pizza oven is modern and easy to manage and are not subject to any wood-burning codes.
+A gas pizza oven is modern and easy to manage and is not subject to any wood burning codes.